-This is the third post in our Data Visualization Spotlight series, where we showcase how different organizations are using data visualization and analytics to solve their day-to-day problems.
+This is the third installment of our Data Visualization Spotlight s series, in which we show how various organizations use data visualization and analytics to solve day-to-day problems.

-With several world-famous brands like Pampers, Ariel, Gillette, and Olay in their kitty, Procter & Gamble touches 4.4 billion people globally.
-P&G brands are available in more than 180 countries.
-As the world’s largest consumer packaged goods company, they have a lot of data.
+Procter & Gamble has several world-famous brands in its portfolio, including Pampers, Ariel, Gillette, and Olay.
+Procter & Gamble has a global reach of 4.4 billion people.
+P&G products are available in over 180 countries.
+They have a lot of data because they are the world’s largest consumer packaged goods company.

-To maintain its global leadership status, P&G has to continuously keep a tab on market trends, respond rapidly to them, and find new opportunities to improve the lives of its consumers.
-The ability to analyze this massive amount of data is critical to running the business in real-time.
-Also, it helps to be responsive to changes in the marketplace.
+To maintain its global leadership position, P&G must constantly monitor market trends, respond quickly to them, and seek out new opportunities to improve the lives of its consumers.
+The ability to analyze this massive amount of data is critical to running a real-time business.
+It also helps to be adaptable to changes in the marketplace.

-Under its Ex-CEO Bob McDonald, P&G chalked out an agenda to “digitize ” its company’s processes from end to end to make data easily accessible to its decision-makers.
-Business Sufficiency, Business Sphere, and Decision Cockpits were the primary enablers of that agenda.
+P&G’s Ex-CEO Bob McDonald outlined a plan to “digitize” the company’s processes from beginning to end in order to make data easily accessible to decision-makers.
+The primary enablers of that agenda were Business Sufficiency, Business Sphere, and Decision Cockpit

 According to an article published in InformationWeek, “the Business Sufficiency program, gave executives predictions about P&G market share and other performance stats six to 12 months into the future.
 At its core is a series of analytic models designed to reveal what’s happening in the business now, why it’s happening, and what actions P&G can take.”